The concept of employee burnout is nothing new and something that employees and their employers have been contending with for decades.

 It could be as simple as setting a clear start and finish time or ensuring that no one sends work messages after work hours.

-To avoid any undue stress and give employees a chance to tune out, make sure you set clear boundaries.
+To avoid any undue stress and give employees a chance to tune out and clear their minds, make sure you set clear boundaries.
 Advise them that they should not be checking their work accounts when the workday is over and not to think about work until the next day.

 2. Structure the day